ajvsol/public-notes/JavaScript.md

 						- [Object-oriented Concepts in JavaScript](https://app.pluralsight.com/library/courses/javascript-object-oriented-concepts)
 						  id:: 654fdf5c-2455-4dc2-ad96-b60cd6fd1ddd
 						  collapsed:: true
+						  Paused this because OO is never used in JavaScript, and it's complexity makes me think I'm better off learning it in a real OO language
 							- ## Course Introduction
 							  collapsed:: true
 								- JavaScript is a prototypes-based language instead an object-based ones